Welcome from the director

 Student advising and monitoring of progress

-There are a number of people in the School of Public Health and Health Systems who are happy to assist you with any questions you may have throughout the program.
+There are a number of people in the School of Public Health and Health Systems that are happy to assist you with any questions you may have throughout the program.

 If you are seeking advice regarding career possibilities, or your practicum placements, the Associate Director of Professional Graduate Programs is available.